-Senior tax professionals work at HM Revenue & Customs (HMRC) to make sure that organisations and individuals pay the correct amount of tax at the right time.
+Senior tax professionals work at HM Revenue & Customs (HMRC), making sure that organisations and individuals pay the correct amount of tax at the right time.

 The role also involves offering information and advice to individuals, businesses and organisations on a range of tax and related issues.